 The promotional tour was under way and we spent 6 weeks travelling the country playing to packed audiences at venues as diverse as The Glasgow Apollo, The Hammersmith Odeon and The Reading Festival.
 That bit may not really have happened.
 It was a long time ago so the memories are somewhat sketchy.

 We had a photographer from the local paper arrive with a very tall ladder to take photos so we would be lauded in the local press.
-There I am, in the photo below, front row, third from the left, huge checked Rupert Bear type flared trousers and Beatles haircut.
+There I am, in the photo above, front row, third from the left, huge checked Rupert Bear type flared trousers and Beatles haircut.
 Plus ça change, plus c’est la même chose, as they say.

 Orders for the LP flooded in.
 My mum and Grandma both ordered a copy, such was the demand.
 The cover art was revealed as a brilliant painting by the wonderful Mrs Whale and a couple of students, depicting the Pied Piper of Hamlyn leading a group of young children in and out, appropriately, of the pear trees presumably to some dark, nefarious end that it’s probably best not to contemplate too deeply.